-I forgot to do this column for the past 80-some weeks so let’s get back in the swing of things, shall we?
+I forgot to do this column for the past 200 or so weeks, and I tried several new series this week, so let’s get back into it, shall we?